dacharyc/dcwebsite/content/posts/2019-10-04-how-home-automation-has-made-me-a-more-productive-remote-employee.md

 ### Lights

 In 2015, after visiting a friend who had installed some [Philips Hue lights][1] behind her TV that provided some interesting mood lighting, we did the same.
 I thought it was a novelty; I could make it change colors depending on what I was watching, and it provided some additional lighting in a part of the room that wasn't well-lit.
-And hey, how fun &#8211; the Hue app for my iPhone would let me set up _Routines_, so I could have the lights do different things on an automated schedule.
+And hey, how fun - the Hue app for my iPhone would let me set up _Routines_, so I could have the lights do different things on an automated schedule.

 I set the lights to come on in the morning, while we were puttering around and waking up in the living room.
 When I noticed that my husband was leaving slightly later and later for work every day, I set the lights to turn off a few minutes before he ought to leave for work.

 The first time this happened, he was amused.
 It was a subtle difference; the Hue bulbs were providing some nice mood lighting, but standing lamps provided the room lighting.
-We still had plenty of light, but it was enough of a reminder that he ought to leave &#8211; that he left.
+We still had plenty of light, but it was enough of a reminder that he ought to leave - that he left.
 And I went to my office.

 This trick worked so well, I did the same thing at night; I set the Hue lights to come on when it got dark, and turn off again when we really should be in bed.
 Voila, subtle bedtime reminder that works.

 In time, we started switching more and more light bulbs to Hue lights.
-Today, we have Hue workspace lights in both of our offices (over our desks; the main room lights aren't Hue &#8211; yet), Hue lights in the gym, Hue lights in the living room stand lamps, and Hue lights in the bedroom.
+Today, we have Hue workspace lights in both of our offices (over our desks; the main room lights aren't Hue - yet), Hue lights in the gym, Hue lights in the living room stand lamps, and Hue lights in the bedroom.
 And of course, we still have the behind-the-TV lights that kicked the whole thing off.

 My automation has gotten more sophisticated.
 In the winter, the living room lights come on about 10 minutes after our alarms go off.
 The TV lights come on year-round, because the mood lighting is still nice; and when those turn off, it's still our subtle reminder to go to work.
 There's a 15-minute delay between when the TV lights go off and when the room lights go off; time for us to get on our way, but if we linger, the room lights turning off are a last call of sorts.

 Our office workspace lights are set to turn off at 6pm.
-Again, they're not room lights, so we still have light in the space, but the subtle change in light is enough to remind us &#8220;Hey, it's time to stop working for the day!
-Wrap up your tasks and leave the office.&#8221;
+Again, they're not room lights, so we still have light in the space, but the subtle change in light is enough to remind us "Hey, it's time to stop working for the day!
+Wrap up your tasks and leave the office."

 The living room lights come on automatically when it gets dark, so we never have to come into a dark living room and fumble around.
 And they turn off again when we should have really gone to bed by now, serving as a subtle reminder to get to sleep if we haven't already done it.

 Color temperature and brightness matters, too.
-The bedroom lights are set to &#8220;relax&#8221; &#8211; a dim, warm mode.
+The bedroom lights are set to "relax" - a dim, warm mode.
 The living room lights are also warm, and we can make them dimmer closer to bed to optimize for sleepiness.
-The Hue light in the gym is set to &#8220;energize&#8221; &#8211; a bright daylight.
+The Hue light in the gym is set to "energize" - a bright daylight.
 This winter, I'm going to upgrade my office Hue lighting to give me a bright daylight during the morning, but switch to a warm, dimmer light later in the afternoon as evening approaches.

 My favorite thing of all, now that everything is integrated with Apple Home Kit, is telling Siri on my iPhone to turn off the lights, and having all the Hue lights in the house go off (usually the bedroom and living room lights, but sometimes we've gone back up to our offices and may have forgotten to turn one of those lights off, too).

 ### Temperature

-Lights were a big part of the equation in getting us to move from one area of our house to another when we should be starting/stopping work &#8211; but they weren't the only answer.
+Lights were a big part of the equation in getting us to move from one area of our house to another when we should be starting/stopping work - but they weren't the only answer.
 In that example I gave above, my office was _cold_ and dark; lights solved the dark issue, but temperature was still a problem.
 A problem that moving to an ~84-year-old house in Vermont exacerbated.

 Our bedroom is an addition to the first floor of the house, and we didn't know this when we bought the place on a sunny summer day, but the addition is _not_ well-insulated.
 In the winter, it's regularly 5 to 10 degrees cooler than the rest of the house; in the summer, it's that much warmer.
 The offices, being upstairs, are regularly warmer than the first floor.

 All this translates to me really not wanting to get out of bed on a winter morning when it's cold in the bedroom.
-Or setting the heat to a temperature &#8211; say 68 degrees &#8211; that's fine in the living room where the thermostat is located, but makes our offices upstairs so hot I have to open a window, while the bedroom addition is still too cold.
+Or setting the heat to a temperature - say 68 degrees - that's fine in the living room where the thermostat is located, but makes our offices upstairs so hot I have to open a window, while the bedroom addition is still too cold.

-It didn't take long in our first winter in this house &#8211; November, to be exact &#8211; for me to start investigating smart thermostats.
+It didn't take long in our first winter in this house - November, to be exact - for me to start investigating smart thermostats.
 After some research, I landed on the Ecobee4 smart thermostat, which supported extra (wireless) sensors you could place in various rooms around the house.

 The way we have the Ecobee configured, it attempts to provide the set temperature _for the rooms that are occupied_.
 This means that if we're in the bedroom, it tries to heat the bedroom to whatever temperature we set (which typically means the living room and offices, where the other sensors are located, are too warm).
 If we're in the offices, which tend to be the warmest rooms in the house, the Ecobee attempts to provide the set temperature there, which means the living room is cool, but the offices aren't roasting us out.